solita/solita.github.com/_posts/2016-10-24-what-is-devsec.md

 * Performance testing
 * Monitoring setup

 Succesfulness depends a lot about the solution itself and the technological stack that you are using.
 It is common to get a lot of noise from automatical testing and you need to cherry pick critical information and delta values from the test results.
+This can be achieved with ticketing system integrations.

 By automatizing some things and by adding few important things from secure development lifecycle process we can derive our own cyber security pipeline.